dasmuli/Scrub2/README.md

 <img src="http://tazrabbaz.com/Scrub2/Media/ScreenshotScrub2_Cards.png"
 alt="Screenshot of card list" width="400"/>

+By sharing the synchronization credentials a multi-user and a multi-device workflow is possible.

 ### Prerequisites

 In order to run the php and DB on your own server, you have to install php and Mysql.